nullpsd/Shika-GIMI-ReShade/README.md

 **Option 1: Fully Ready-to-Use**

 💡 Easiest and fastest:
-📥 [Download the working setup](https://github.com/nullpsd/Shika-GIMI-ReShade) and just set your game folder path in XXMI Launcher settings, ReShade Shader/Texture folders in settings.
+📥 [Download the working setup](https://github.com/nullpsd/Shika-GIMI-ReShade) and just set your game folder path in XXMI Launcher settings, ReShade Shader/Texture folders in settings (Home key - Settings).

 💡 Download the archive, which contains 6 parts.
 Open GENSH.part01.rar and extract it.
 The most important thing is that all files end up inside a folder named GENSH.